xyzjge/simple-demo/README.md

 ## Introduction
 XYZ game engine basic demo.

-This proyects showcase assorted features of the engine.
+This project showcase assorted features of the engine.

 Among other things it showcase: